 to all beings in the universe.
 This is Amma’s inborn nature.”

 About her early years, Amma says, “Right from childhood, Amma wondered why people in the world have to suffer.
 Why must they be poor?
 Why must they starve?
-Amma was very close to all the villagers and witnessed ﬁrst hand the difﬁculties they suffered and poverty they endured.
+Amma was very close to all the villagers and witnessed ﬁrst hand the difﬁculties they suffered and the poverty they endured.

 “Amma used to do all the household chores, one of which was feeding the many family cows and goats.
 To do so, every day she had to go to 30 to 40 houses in the neighbourhood and collect tapioca peels and other such leftovers.
 Whenever she went to visit these houses, she always found that the people were suffering—sometimes due to old age, sometimes poverty, some times disease… So, Amma would listen to their problems, sit with them and share their suffering and also pray for them.